securitybunker/databunker.org/content/doc/install/_index.md

 * https://github.com/securitybunker/databunker/tree/master/charts/databunker

+&nbsp;

-## Step-by-step production installation
+## Method 4: Step-by-step production installation

 **Start with backend server**

-For production installation, we recommend using **MySQL** backend storage.
-MySQL server will be used for the storage of encrypted user records.
-For that, you will need to have a MySQL server up and running.
-For example, you can spin MySQL as a Docker container or use a cloud MySQL version provided by Google Cloud and AWS, etc...
-Just make sure to create a database for storing Databunker records and create a database user to allow Databunker access to MySQL.
-Using the following command MySQL server will be started; it will create a `databunkerdb` database for Databunker and create `bunkeruser` for Databunker access to MySQL.
+For production installation, you can use **MySQL** or **PostgreSQL** backend database.
+It will be used to store encrypted user records.
+For example, you can spin MySQL or PostgreSQL as a Docker container or use a cloud RDS version provided by Google Cloud and AWS, etc...
+Just make sure to create a database for storing Databunker records and create a database user to allow Databunker access to backend database.

+For example, use the following command to start MySQL server.
+It will create a `databunkerdb` database for Databunker and create `bunkeruser` for Databunker access to MySQL.

 ```
 mkdir ~/data